 In addition to our own programmes we invest in a number of advocacy and collaborative working initiatives (see below) which include training.
 For example, M&S suppliers in Bangladesh, India and Sri Lanka provide work experience and employment opportunities for more than 250 people with disabilities.
 Our work on youth unemployment has grown significantly in recent years as we have worked with our suppliers to share best practice and encourage similar programmes.
 This is part of a larger programme which we helped to found in 2013 called Movement to Work which, since launch, has created nearly 15,000 vocational training and work experience opportunities for young people.

 to benefit people in key regions of the world where we source our products, including the UK, Asia and Africa.
-The programme’s key aim is to develop resilience and efficiency by empowering people in our supply chain.
+The key aim has been to develop resilience and efficiency by empowering people in our supply chain.
 For example, in partnership with Geosansar since 2012, 15,626 workers in India have received financial literacy training over 115 training sessions across 27 factories in Bangalore, Ludhiana, Tirupur, Coimbatore, Delhi and Chennai.
 In total, over 31,000 bank accounts have been opened by workers and others in the communities surrounding the factories and 70% of workers now have savings.
-Find out more about our Global Communities Programme

 Between 2010 and 2020, we provided training to more than 1 million workers in our Clothing & Home supply chain.